rc1/Bowie/README.md

 Bowie should be run from its own directory.

-Enter into an empty directory (the bowie) directory and run `bowie init --collection`.
+Enter into an empty directory (the bowie directory to hold the collection of app) and run `bowie init --collection`.
 You will be prompted to add the url of the bowie repository server and your access token.
 When finished running it will set the state of the current directory to at least:

      /.